VincentPerriot/Vulkan_Graphics_cpp/readme.md

 https://github.com/SaschaWillems

 ### Lessons and further updates
-Adapting many resources helped me understand the in and outs of Vulkan but does not make for great software architecture.
+Adapting many resources helped me understand the ins and outs of Vulkan but does not make for great software architecture.
 This project is now difficult to scale.
-Currently working on a new Renderer using the lessons learned here, see Melting Project
+Currently working on a new Renderer using the lessons learned here.
+Coming SoonTM